hashicorp/terraform/website/source/docs/configuration/interpolation.html.md

   * `upper(string)` - Returns a copy of the string with all Unicode letters mapped to their upper case.

   * `uuid()` - Returns a UUID string in RFC 4122 v4 format.
 This string will change with every invocation of the function, so in order to prevent diffs on every plan & apply, it must be used with the [`ignore_changes`](/docs/configuration/resources.html#ignore-changes) lifecycle attribute.

+  * `values(map)` - Returns a JSON-encoded list of the map values, in the order of the keys returned by the `keys` function.

 ## Templates